 - The furnace makes strange noises.

 - The pilot light keeps going out (gas furnaces only).

 - There’s no hot air coming from the vents.

 - You see rust around the furnace or ductwork.

 - Your energy bills keep rising, even when you run the furnace less often.

 - You smell unpleasant odors near the furnace or coming from the vents.

 If the blower of your gas furnace doesn’t turn on, the problem may be due to the following:

 - Furnace control board

-If your gas forced-air furnace has no power, possible issues include:
+If your gas forced-air furnace has no power and no breakers have been tripped, possible issues include: